 “It’s amazing what our bodies are capable of when we provide it with whole nutritious foods” – Gabrielle Rutenberg, RDN

 She is also a member of the Academy of Nutrition and Dietetics.
 Rutenberg has experience in an acute care setting at Clara Maass Hospital and has covered all areas of the hospital including medical/surgical, intensive care unit, cardiac/telemetry, OB clinic/prenatal care, orthopedics, and psychiatric.
 She is also affiliated with Be Well Morristown where she provides outpatient nutrition counseling.
 Her goal is to educate and empower her patients to make healthier food choices.
 She believes in a whole food nutrition approach and that we can heal ourselves and reach optimum health with healthy diet/lifestyle change.

 She sees patients in RMANJ’s Basking Ridge, Somerset, and Springfield offices.

 Marisa Sweeney, RD

 Marisa Sweeny, is the Director of Wellness Services at RMANJ, has been a registered dietitian since 2009.
 She earned her bachelor’s degree in Nutrition and Food Sciences with a concentration in Dietetics from Montclair State University and is a member of Nutrition and Dietetics and New Jersey Dietetic Association.

 “What you eat, and even what you do not eat, can have a profound effect on your fertility.
 Finding a well-balanced healthy meal plan that fits your lifestyle can help prepare you for fertility treatment and a healthy pregnancy.” – Marisa Sweeny, RD

-Marisa works closely with our RMA physicians and nurses to develop a nutrition program focused on optimizing fertility and fostering healthy pregnancy.
+She works closely with our RMANJ physicians and nurses to develop a nutrition program focused on optimizing fertility and fostering healthy pregnancy.

 For more information on our fertility diet and nutrition, please contact us today.